bocoup/web-platform-contribution-guide/_sources/bug-guide.rst.txt

 This is usually documented in the ``README.md`` or ``CONTRIBUTING.md`` file.
-For example, :term:`CSS` specifications, as well as most WHATWG specifications, use `Bikeshed <https://tabatkins.github.io/bikeshed/>`__, which can be installed locally but can also be invoked via a web service.
+For example, :term:`CSS` specifications, as well as most WHATWG specifications, use `Bikeshed <https://tabatkins.github.io/bikeshed/>`__, which can be installed locally but can also be invoked through a web service.
-Many specifications, e.g. `ARIA <https://github.com/w3c/aria>`__,
-use `ReSpec <http://www.w3.org/respec/>`__.
+Many specifications, such as `ARIA <https://github.com/w3c/aria>`__, use `ReSpec <http://www.w3.org/respec/>`__.
 The HTML Standard has a `custom build tool called Wattsi <https://github.com/whatwg/html/blob/master/CONTRIBUTING.md>`__.
 These preprocessors use slightly different markup for doing things such as cross-references.

-You should read the documentation on how the specification's source text is formatted.
+Read the documentation on how the specification's source text is formatted.
 It may have a style guide on how to break lines or on how to phrase things.

 If you can't find documentation (or if you're having trouble understanding it),